lewark/inv.lua/README.md

 shell.run("run_server.lua")
 ```

 Finally, place a separate Advanced Turtle connected to the same network.
 This one will be used as a client to retrieve items from the inventory system.
 Install the software as before, then run `inv_client.lua SERVER_ID` on the client turtle, replacing `SERVER_ID` with the numeric computer ID of the server.
-This ID can be found by running the built-in command `id` on the server turtle, and is not the same as the name displayed when initially connecting the server turtle to the wired network.
+This ID can be found by running the `id` command  on the server turtle.
 If desired, you can make a startup script for the client as well:

 ```lua
 local SERVER_ID = 1 -- replace with your server's ID